Madame-Aehm/CAB-Project-4-Spikes/8. Deploy/notes.md

 **Deploy**!!
 And hopefully, your app is now fully online!
 Since we have it linked to the remote GitHub repository, any changes pushed to the branch you've deployed will trigger a rebuild of the vercel deployment, and you new changes should be live within a few minutes.

+Once your front-end is deployed, if you are interested, you can add configuration options to [cors](https://www.npmjs.com/package/cors?activeTab=readme) to limit your server to only accept requests from your own front-end.

 # Deploy to Render

 An alternative to Vercel is [**Render**](https://render.com/) - you'll need to create an account.
 Just like with Vercel, we'll be deploying our front-end and our back-end separately.